seannns/uni-notes/IFB103/Design Presentation.md

 ### Describe the problem space you wish to solve in detail.
 When most of us are trying to find new restaurants or cafes to go to, we usually default to Google or word of mouth.
 But these recommendations are cumbersome and hardly ever work out.
 What if you got to a cafe, and found they didn't offer soy milk?
 Or you got there and realised you were in the "rich" part of town?
+There's a clearly defined problem here:

 It's incredibly difficult to experiment with the cafes you visit, yet the more you default to the regular, the less you feel that same spark of enjoyment and energy that coffee once gave you.
 And slowly emerging out of lockdowns, it's been hard to get that coffee mix while meeting acquaintances, joining clubs, or just striking up a conversation.